lblod/app-lpdc-digitaal-loket/migration-scripts/tests-shacl/instances-concepts/questions.md

 - publicationMedium: also add RechtenVerkenner ? / and others ? currently only YourEurope is in 'official code list'
 - how to do / document these fields ?
 - locn:adminUnitL2 : no example in instance-published.ttl
-- eli:LegalResource 1/ our publish code does not add a type of eli:LegalResource when publishing instantie to ipdc (or we don't inject it into our concept / instantie) eli:LegalResource 2/ our publish code does not add the order of eli:LegalResource when publishing instantie to ipdc (or we don't inject it into our concept / instantie) eli:LegalResource : should we add a title / description as well ?
+- eli:LegalResource: we will change it for concepts and instances ... eli:LegalResource 1/ our publish code does not add a type of eli:LegalResource when publishing instantie to ipdc (or we don't inject it into our concept / instantie) eli:LegalResource 2/ our publish code does not add the order of eli:LegalResource when publishing instantie to ipdc (or we don't inject it into our concept / instantie) eli:LegalResource : should we add a title / description as well ?
 LPDC-781 , LPDC-786,
 - hasRequirement: een of meerdere ?  want als slechts een, dan mag ook order weg ...